Difference Between HTML, CSS, and JavaScript: A Clear Guide (2026)

 }

-JavaScript is a scripting language that adds interactivity and dynamic features to web pages.
-It can manipulate HTML and CSS elements, respond to user events, communicate with web servers, store and retrieve data, and perform complex calculations.
+JavaScript is a programming language that adds interactivity and dynamic behavior to web pages.
+Unlike HTML and CSS, JavaScript can execute logic, respond to user actions, communicate with servers, and modify page content in real time.

 <button id="my-button">Click Me</button>